electron/electron/docs/api/session.md

 - Extensions being loaded from `Session.loadExtension`.
 - Extensions being reloaded:
    * from a crash.
-   * from a disabled state (if the extension is disabled then enabled).
    * if the extension requested it ([`chrome.runtime.reload()`](https://developer.chrome.com/extensions/runtime#method-reload)).

 #### Event: 'extension-unloaded'